 Endometriosis is a potentially debilitating inflammatory condition effecting 176 million women worldwide.
 The condition comes with many unwanted side effects which can affect women on a daily basis, this includes pain, fatigue, nausea and infertility.
 Removing inflammation causing foods from the diet as much as possible and consistently fuelling ourselves with nutrient rich foods can help to ease some of the symptoms of Endometriosis over time.

-Here are 5 of my top nutritional tips that are helping me to control the symptoms of my Endometriosis, so I hope they can help you to!
+Here are 5 of my top nutrition tips for endometriosis, these help me to control the symptoms of my Endometriosis, so I hope they can help you to!

 1. Avoid refined sugar as much as possible.
 This includes foods such as biscuits, cakes, chocolate, sweets and sugary drinks.
 Sugars are hidden in unlikely products such as breakfast cereals and bars, yoghurts, juices and sauces so be sure to check the nutritional information on labels.
 If sugars are showing as high then its best to avoid that food or keep it a minimum.
 I have a massive sweet tooth so to satisfy this I bake my own reduced sugar treats and always keep a bar of dark chocolate stashed in my fridge which naturally contains less sugar than regular milk or white chocolate.